Estimated reading time: 4 minutes

 Depending on the nature of the complaint, it might require you to take immediate action to rectify (i.e., faulty product, item never shipped, refund never issued, etc.).
 In your response, let your client know that you’re on top of it and will keep him or her updated on the situation until it’s been resolved.

 If it’s a human interaction issue such as a moody receptionist, abrupt responses, lack of communication, make sure your client knows that you take his or her feedback seriously and will get to the bottom of it to ensure that it won’t happen again.

 These situations, while frustrating may result in the customer changing their negative review to a positive one.
 Some companies will even ask their clients (after the issue has been resolved) if they would consider changing their review.

 Restore trust and thank the client for feedback

 Assure your client that his or her experience is not the standard of care—that you have a history of providing excellent service and that if one client is unsatisfied, your business isn’t satisfied.
 Let this be your motto–let it be how you operate in the business world.
-It’ll keep you humble and teachable, two traits that are vital for every business owner to posses.
+It’ll keep you humble and teachable, two traits that are vital for every business owner to possess.